laravel/framework/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Glory to Ukraine

+You can support Ukraine via donation by this reference https://bank.gov.ua/ua/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi

 ## About Laravel

 > **Note:** This repository contains the core code of the Laravel framework.
 If you want to build an application using Laravel, visit the main [Laravel repository](https://github.com/laravel/laravel).